norairlabs/docs-norairlabs-com/docs/sdk/products/on-board-computer/start-here.md

 ## Introduction

-The On Board Computer System (OBCS) by NorAir Labs is an all-in-one hardware package designed to provide seamless power, input, and output management without cable entanglement.
+The On Board Computer System (OBCS) by NorAir Labs is an all-in-one hardware package designed to provide seamless power, input and output management without cable entanglement.

 It is a two core computer that accommodates a 200 buttons joystick and a serial COM port.
 This last allows users to talk to the OBCS, to the joystick and to the peripherals.